jcurtis664/MA360-Team3/README.md

 Assumptions:

-	Change mosquito portrayal image to match your file structure
+	Change mosquito portrayal image (in Model_viz.py) to match your file structure

 	Run from command prompt